If you want to replace plants in some of the pots, you have a few options:

 Tips for success with cuttings:

-Option 3: Transplant store-bought plants in some of the pots
+Option 3: Transplant other, potted herbs in some of the pots

-You can transplant store-bought plants into some of the pots.
+You can transplant other, potted herbs (store-bought ones) into some of the pots.
 This often works well since they will be the same size as the other, grown plants.

-- Take the store-bought plants out of their pots.
-Tip: cut the box open to protect the plants and roots
+1. Take the plants out of their pots.
+Tip: cut the box open to protect the plants and roots.

 At first, the store-bought plants might "fall over" from the shock of being transplanted.
 Don’t worry, they’ll soon recover.